 Find a few vegan blogs that you love.

 Finding some new blogs that you love can really help encourage you.
 In fact, most bloggers are quick to interact with their readers on social media, so if you get stuck, just reach out!
-I share recipes from my favorite fellow bloggers every day on my Facebook page—come join us!
+I share vegan recipes every day on my Facebook page—come join me!
 You might also enjoy some new vegan cookbooks, which will give you tons of ideas on How to Become a Vegan!

 Don’t compare foods.